Family Educational Rights & Privacy Act (FERPA)

 The following statement appears on the MAX sign-on screen for faculty, staff, and students:

-Millersville University complies with the Family Educational Rights & Privacy Act of 1974 (FERPA).
+Millersville University complies with the Family Educational Rights & Privacy Act (FERPA).
 Faculty and staff viewing student records are reminded that this information is confidential.
-Please refer to the FERPA statement, or contact the Registrar's Office.
+Please contact the Registrar's Office for more information.

-In accordance with the provisions of the Family Education Rights and Privacy Act of 1974 (FERPA), Millersville University hereby designates the following student information as public or "directory information."
-Such information may be disclosed by the institution, without a student's previous consent, for any purpose, at its discretion:
+In accordance with the provisions of the Family Education Rights and Privacy Act of 1974 (FERPA), Millersville University hereby designates the following student information as public or "directory information:"

 Participation in officially recognized activities and sports